rolldone/remote-pipeline/note.md

 - [Webhook] : Create template every webhook [OnProgress(70%)]

+- [Queue] : Add new scenario how queue use host one to one with different value and one to many with same value [Alpha]

+- [QueueTool] : Create form tester tool for create queue [Alpha]

+- [QueueRecordDetail] : Improvement message notif success and error pipeline [Waiting]

 - [Host] : Create check Host healthy every 5 minutes [Waiting]

-- [Queue] : Add new scenario how queue use host one to one with different value and one to many with same value [Alpha]

-- [QueueTool] : Create form tester tool for create queue [Alpha] ]
 - [Queue] : Add delay and add fix time delay for create new queue from queue [Waiting]

 - [PipelineItem] : can clone pipeline item [Waiting]

 - [PipelineItem] : can download pipeline item [Waiting]

-- [QueueRecordDetail] : Improvement message notif success and error pipeline [Waiting]

 - [UserExperience] : Improvement all experience like validation, user navigation [OnProgress]